MiekeSlim/Moving-visual-world-experiments-online/README.md

-# Experiment scripts: Read me
+# Description of this repo

 Experiment scripts accompanying the paper *Moving visual world experiments online?
 A web-based replication of Dijkgraaf, Hartsuiker, and Duyck (2017) using PCIbex and WebGazer.js* by Mieke Sarah Slim and Robert J. Hartsuiker.